nesvera/cone-sim/README.md

 <img src="images/pic_2.PNG" width="450" height="270">
 </p>

-Data on the following table is store which frame
+In Table 1. is shown the data that is store which frame

+Table 1
 | Index | Data |
 | ------ | ------ |
 | 0 | Recording time |